 Other Princeton books authored or coauthored by William G. Bowen:

-Another Princeton book authored or coauthored by Michael S. McPherson:
+Other Princeton books authored or coauthored by Michael S. McPherson: